To1ne/writepermission/_posts/2010-03-07-my-perfect-org-mode-setup.md

 {%endhighlight%}
 But if you want to install `git` on a shared host, you can follow the instructions from [my previous post](/2009/09/install-git-on-a-shared-webhost/).

+## MagicKey
+volume up to control: 162 to 22 volume down to esc: 163 to 4 mute to tab: 242 to 2

+# TODO
+fix ssh public key for root (nothing to do with this) make the dropbox directory accesible for org user